AndresLaverdeMarin/Decoding-Driver-Type/README.rst

 .. _start-introduction:
 Introduction
 ============
-This project contains all the code used and described in (to be updated with the link).
+This project contains all the code used and described in Human or Machine: A novel deep learning framework for autonomous driver identification based on vehicle trajectories.

 .. _end-introduction: